 Most people don’t believe how good is for weight loss management, from a regular habit in the sauna room.
 However, It’s impressive.
 After a few minutes in the room, your skin temperature rises and you will start to sweat heavily.
-During it, heart rate increases from baseline up to 120 to 150 beats/min as the body attempts to keep cool.
-It is common to loose about a pint of sweat while spending a short time in a sauna.
+During it, the heart rate increases from baseline up to 120 to 150 beats/min as the body attempts to keep cool.
+It is common to lose about a pint of sweat while spending a short time in a sauna.

 Significantly, It influences the function of many bodily organs and systems, It has a positive effect on muscles by speeding up the excretion of metabolic waste.
 Getting an excessive heat, your body does vasodilation and increases fluid excretion through the sweat glands.
 Moreover, your body is going to a fairly constant level of body temperature, which makes its work more, leading to loss of bodily fluids.

 According to an article from The Scientific World Journal, Thermal stress in the sauna significantly influences Body Mass Loss in women and men.
 A typical session of 30min can burn up to 600 calories.

 • A session should be taken 1 to 2-hour break after a meal.
 The sauna’s heat will make you flush and sweat.
 In doing that, it draws blood from your internal organs so it’s a good idea if your stomach is not on digestion.

 • Drink a glass or two of water after and before going into the sauna.
 It will help your body flush out those toxins and help with dehydration.

 • Wear as little as possible.
 Swimwear or a towel is best.

 • Afterwards, give yourself time to cool down for a few minutes in peace and quiet.